Bitspender/Tamcoin-v2/testing/coincontrol.md

 ```
 (Note for future upgrade: with 0.9.1 btc wallet, datadir must be specified in the command line, not in the config file.)

-* After peerunity-rc is started, in the debug->Information the "On testnet" box is in checked as expected.
+* After Tamcoin-rc is started, in the debug->Information the "On testnet" box is in checked as expected.
 * peerunit-rc successfully syncs with the testnet.
-"D:\bin\peerunity-rc\testnet" subdirectory is created with downloaded block chain.
+"D:\bin\Tamcoin-rc\testnet" subdirectory is created with downloaded block chain.

 ### start coin control